nuaayxy/laneDetection/writeup.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:
 * checking the slope of the line segements from the hough.
 The lines segments will be grouped into two arrays
+* Left and right lane is determined by slope value
 * then I use numpy.polyfit to fit two lines using all the x and y from each array.
-Thus the line segments are averaged somehow by least square.
+* the line segments are averaged by least square inside np.polyfit function.

 ![alt text][image1]